nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctrl_srv.rst

 This allows the Light Lightness Server to adjust its output level that is based on the room's ambient light, and as a result conserve energy and achieve more consistent light levels.

 .. figure:: images/bt_mesh_light_ctrl_reg.svg
-   :alt: Light Lightness Control Server illuminance regulator
+   :alt: Illuminance regulator

-   Light Lightness Control Server illuminance regulator
+   Illuminance regulator

-The illuminance regulator takes the state machine's target illuminance level as the reference level and compares it to sensor data from an external illuminance sensor.
+The illuminance regulator takes the specified target illuminance level as the reference level and compares it to sensor data from an external illuminance sensor.
 The inputs are compared to establish an error for the regulator, which the regulator tries to minimize.
 The regulator contains a proportional (P) and an integral (I) component whose outputs are summarized to a light level output.